-The PUADD Board of Directors will appoint persons from the eight (8) Purchase Area counties with no more than one (1) person per county being selected for an At-Large appointment.
+The Chairman of the Purchase Area Development District Board of Directors will appoint persons from the eight (8) Purchase Area counties with no more than one (1) person per county being selected for an At-Large appointment.

-The PUADD Transportation Planning Staff will serve in an advisory position to the committee.
-Members representing State and Federal transportation agencies shall also serve in an advisory capacity.
-This could include but not be limited to the KYTC District 1 Chief District Engineer, the Project Development Branch Manager and staff, the Public Information Officer and other D1 staff as deemed necessary.
+The ADD transportation planning staff and KYTC HDO planning staff will serve in an advisory position to the committee.
+Members representing state and federal transportation agencies shall also serve in an advisory capacity.
+This could include but not be limited to the HDO Chief Engineer, the Planning Branch Manager and staff, the Public Information Officer and other HDO Branch Managers as deemed necessary.